decaby7e/website/content/adventures/2023-homestead-to-co.md

 *High tech metal engraved laser art of all the official state symbols*

 With my fill of Tennessee, I now planned to drive to Missouri and find a campsite somewhere before or after Kansas City.
 Which one exactly?
-Ah, we'll figure it out!
+"Ah, we'll figure it out!"

 ## A Taste of Kentucky and Illinois